RufaelDev/live-demo/README.md

 # Unified Streaming Live Origin Demo
+# DASH-IF Live Media Ingest Protocal - Interface 2 (DASH/HLS)

-This demonstration shows a [Unified Streaming](http://www.unified-streaming.com/products/unified-origin) Origin setup with a Live publishing point and uses [FFmpeg](https://ffmpeg.org/) as an encoder to push an input stream.
+This demonstration shows a [Unified Streaming](http://www.unified-streaming.com/products/unified-origin) Origin setup with a Live publishing point (with Apache rewrite rules) and [FFmpeg](https://ffmpeg.org/) as an encoder to push HLS or DASH as a live ingest stream.

-The demo consists of two Docker containers which are deployed using Docker Compose.
+The demo consists of two Docker containers which are deployed using Docker Compose, alongside 4 optional ffmpeg scripts.

 ## Setup